 The following conditions apply to the Authority:

-- Disposal classes apply to records and information in any format.
+- Disposal classes apply to records and information in any format (including personal information).

 - Classes refer to original records created within administrative and academic departments, or by boards and committees.
 Copies distributed for reference may usually be destroyed when no longer required.

 - Minimum retention periods are given - records may be kept longer if still of value to the creating office, and records must be kept longer if litigation is pending (see NOTE below).

 - After consultation with the Archivists, all records recommended for permanent retention should be transferred to the University Archives when no longer required for business purposes.

 The University Archives repository provides the temperature and humidity controls appropriate for storage of permanent records, together with the intellectual and physical control of stored records which enables information/research requests to be responded to, in most cases, within 24 hours.

 While the RDA includes disposal classes for research data, more detailed information on management and disposal of such data is available at Retention and disposal of research data.

 Personal information is retained and disposed of in accordance with the University's Retention and Disposal Authority, which is based on the Public Record Office Victoria Disposal Standards relevant to the University (listed above).
 Temporary records that contain personal information must be destroyed as soon as possible after their stated retention period in the RDA.
 This ensures that the University meets its obligations under the Privacy and Data Protection Act.

 In order to comply with PROS10/13 S2 - Implementing Disposal Authorities Specification, any records due for destruction according to the Retention and Disposal Authority must be properly documented and their destruction authorised by the relevant area manager.